1. How to complain

-If you are unhappy with the service you get from Veterans UK, there are different ways you can complain.
+If you are unhappy with the service you get from Veterans UK, or you think something is wrong, there are different ways you can complain.

 Veterans UK Customer Services Team

 If, following investigation and response by a Customer Service Manager, you feel your complaint has not been fully answered or resolved, you can put your complaint in writing to:

 If the response from the Assistant Head of Veterans UK does not resolve the issue, you can write to the Head of Veterans UK at:

 You should include your full name and National Insurance or service number on all written correspondence.

 In all cases, we will acknowledge correspondence from you within 5 working days of receipt.
 We will respond either in full or with an informative update within 20 working days of receipt.

 3. Independent Complaints Panel (ICP)

 If, having followed all stages of our complaints procedure you do not feel your complaint has been handled correctly, you can ask the ICP to look at your case.
 The panel can only look at whether a complaint has been thoroughly and properly investigated, that a fair investigation took place, and a full and accurate replies were provided.